WangchukSherpa/GrocAppCP/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at support@goquickapp.com.
+If you have any questions or feedback, feel free to reach out to us at    j.w.sherpa207@gmail.com && tathagatbhanjdev@gmail.com